 Starting to Drive as a Teen 101 – Learn How To Drive a Car

 Learning how to drive is an exciting and important moment in the life of most teens.
 A driver’s license comes with freedom and independence, but also responsibilities.
-Each year, there are more than 36,000 fatalities as a result of traffic crashes and more than 2,7 million people are injured.
+Each year, there are more than 40,000 fatalities as a result of traffic crashes, and millions of people are injured.
 It’s vital that you learn how to drive a car correctly and that you learn the rules of the road to not become a statistic.

 So, how do you actually get started with driving?
 Well, there is a lot you need to do and learn.
 But don’t worry, we’ll go through it all in detail for you.